lyne-design-system/lyne/docs/TERMINOLOGY.md

 - Systemic thinking about design (Miriam Suzanne)
 - A common, shared language
 - A flexible, modular and adjustable system without vendor lock-in
-- The Single Source of Truth
+- Our Single Source of Truth

 Check [Lyne](#lyne) what a *Design System* means for us specifically and how we define and describe a *Design System* in more depth.